arangodb/docs-hugo/site/content/3.12/develop/http-api/administration.md

         Creating or dropping of databases and collections will also fail with error code `11` (_ERROR_FORBIDDEN_).

         This API requires authentication.
+      parameters:
+        - name: database-name
+          in: path
+          required: true
+          example: _system
+          description: |
+            The name of a database.
+Which database you use doesn't matter as long as the user account you authenticate with has at least read access to this database.
+          schema:
+            type: string
       responses:
         '200':
           description: |